spolischook/travis-nginx-test/src/OroPro/Bundle/ElasticSearchBundle/Resources/doc/agent_and_engine.md

     format: "yyyy-MM-dd HH:mm:ss||yyyy-MM-dd"
 ```

-To make search faster field that contains all text information converted to lowercase and
+To make search faster field that contains all text information ("all_text") converted to lowercase and
 split into tokens using nGram tokenizer, so this field has custom search and index analyzers that defined
 in additional index settings.

-All this data is used to create and initialize client (instance of Elasticsearch\Client) and then return it to
+This data is used to create and initialize client (instance of Elasticsearch\Client) and then return it to
 search engine to perform fulltext search.

-Also agent provides ability to recreate whole or recreate type for specific entity.
-Full recreation deletes existing index
+Also agent provides ability to recreate whole index or recreate only one type for specific entity.
-and creates new one with defined configuration.
-Recreation for specific entity only deletes mapping
+Full recreation deletes existing index and creates new one with defined configuration.
-for one specific type.
+Recreation for specific entity deletes only one mapping for one specific type.
 Recreation is used by search engine to perform reindex operation.

 Search engine